Can you manage for 72 hours?

 - stay in one room and concentrate on keeping it warm

 - cover the windows with thick curtains or blankets and the floor with rugs from other rooms

 - put on warm, breathable clothing and wear several pairs of socks or shoes on your feet.
 Wear a woolly hat and gloves if you have to.

 - move the beds to the warmest room.
 Use all duvets and blankets you have.
 A good sleeping bag is excellent for protecting you from the cold

 - snuggle up with your family members and sleep together under shared blankets.
 One person provides as much heat as a powerful light bulb

 - Make a tent with blankets and other materials, for example under a table, and stay there.
 If you have an actual tent, put it up and cover it with blankets, duvets and similar.

 Do you recognize the general alarm signal?
 If you hear a rising and falling signal that lasts for one minute, go indoors and listen for information given by the authorities.
-If you receive an emergency warning to your phone as a text message, follow the instructions given in it.
+And if you receive an emergency warning in the 112 Suomi application on your phone, follow the instructions given in it.

 When sheltering indoors, you may need the following skills:

 - stopping the ventilation system